Doctoral Degree: Performance Standards and Progress

 - The doctoral preliminary oral examination will be graded either pass, pass with reservations, or fail.

-- If a student fails the exam, he or she may retake the examination once.
+- A student who fails the exam may retake the examination once.
 All committee members, or all committee members save one must approve this option.

 - The second attempt to pass the preliminary oral examination must use the same committee members unless an emergency situation necessitates a substitution.